Lock747/Sales-Database-Analysis-SQL-Project/README.md

 Young	        149160	       73859.25
 ```

-2. **Write a SQL query to retrieve all transactions where the category is 'Clothing' and the quantity sold is more than 4 in the month of Nov-2022**:
+2. **Write a SQL query to retrieve all  Gender wise profit and expense**:
 ```sql
 SELECT
   *